armoredsoftware/armoredsoftware.github.io/software.md

 ---
 layout: frontpage
-title: Documenation
+title: {{ site.title }}
 ---

 # Software

-Software downloads coming soon...
+No software downloads available at this time.